 - 1. Each Member State shall have and be limited to one (1) delegate selected by that Member State's Licensing Authority. - 2.
 The delegate shall be the primary administrator of the Licensing Authority or their designee. - 3.
 The Compact Commission shall by Rule or bylaw establish a term of office for delegates and may by Rule or bylaw establish term limits. - 4.
 The Compact Commission may recommend removal or suspension of any delegate from office. - 5.
 A Member State's Licensing Authority shall fill any vacancy of its delegate occurring on the Compact Commission within 60 days of the vacancy. - 6.
 Each delegate shall be entitled to one vote on all matters before the Compact Commission requiring a vote by the delegates. - 7.
-A delegate shall vote in person or by such other means as provided in the bylaws.
-The bylaws may provide for delegates to meet by telecommunication, videoconference, or other means of communication. - 8.
+Delegates shall meet and vote by such means as set forth in the bylaws.
+The bylaws may provide for delegates to meet and vote in-person or by telecommunication, video conference, or other means of communication. - 8.
 The Compact Commission shall meet at least once during each calendar year.
 Additional meetings may be held as set forth in the bylaws.
-The Compact Commission may meet in person or by telecommunication, video conference or other similar electronic means.
+The Compact Commission may meet in person or by telecommunication, video conference, or other means of communication.